dbergmanns/Proyect/README.md

 LINK TO NOTEBOOK

-The bulk of the analysis is performed in python, pandas, and statsmodels.
+The bulk of the analysis is performed in python, pandas, geopandas, and statsmodels.

+In graph 1

 ## VI.
 Regression Analysis